docker/docs/engine/userguide/networking/index.md

 Check your vendor's documentation and open any required ports.

-If you are planning on creating an overlay network with encryption (`--opt encrypted`), you will also need to ensure port 50 (ESP) is open.
+If you are planning on creating an overlay network with encryption (`--opt encrypted`), you will also need to ensure protocol 50 (ESP) traffic is allowed.

 Once you have several machines provisioned, you can use Docker Swarm to quickly form them into a swarm which includes a discovery service as well.